Chapter 56: Wrongfully Accused

 Still in shock, we looked at one another for a few silent moments, at a loss for words to describe the enormity of what had just occurred.
 Since the whole incident had started before they had entered, I cleared my throat and told Plum about Delilah hurling accusations at me.
 Then Shanice jumped in.
 Before long, we were all talking at the same time.
 Carrie began weeping inconsolably, as she explained how Delilah had died.
 Plum consoled her, allowing Carrie to cry on her shoulder for a few moments.

-She directed Shanice to take Carrie away from the distressing sight of Delilah’s crumpled body and the gore dripping from my dresser.
+She directed Shanice to take Carrie away from the distressing sight of Delilah’s crumpled body and the gore of brain matter dripping from my dresser.
 Plum grabbed an old blanket from the linen closet in the hallway and enlisted Crystal to help her roll the body onto it.
 They carried Delilah off somewhere and I heaved a shaky sigh of relief.
-Crystal came back with a rag and bucket of soapy water to scrub away the blood and brain matter.
+Wordlessly, Crystal came in with a rag and bucket of soapy water to scrub away the blood and brain matter.
 When Plum returned a short time later, closing the door behind her, I was still all shaken up.
 She came and sat beside me on the bed.

 “Are you alright darling?”